choishingwan/PRS-Tutorial/docs/plink.md

     There are `330,818` ambiguous SNPs

 # Strand Flipping
-In addition, when there are non-ambiguous mismatch in allele coding between the data sets, such as A/C in the base and G/T in the target data, then this can be resolved by ‘flipping’ the alleles in the target data to their complementary alleles.
+In addition, when there are non-ambiguous mismatches in allele coding between the data sets, such as A/C in the base and G/T in the target data, then this can be resolved by ‘flipping’ the alleles in the target data to their complementary alleles.
-This has to be done with mulitpe steps
+This can be achieved with the following steps:

 1. Get the correct A1 alleles for the bim file